Studies show that Omega-3s can reduce the risk of heart disease, depression, dementia, and arthritis, and improve overall happiness.

 The recommendations call for a variety of fish or to select “fatty” or “oily” fish – but what does that mean?
-And why?
-These fish are the ones with the highest omega-3 fatty acids.
+These fish are the ones with the highest Omega-3 fatty acids.

-What’s a Fatty Fish?
+What is Considered a Fatty Fish?

 - Fattier fish have more than 5% fat.

 - Seafood with the highest omega-3s has a firmer texture, a richer flavor, and deeper color (usually).

 - They are perfect for air frying, grilling, poaching, baking, or even microwaving.